 Times and duration

-The route has a total length of 16 kilometres, and is run in 55 minutes.
-In 2019, the Tourist Tram operates from April 19 to October 27th.
-Check the website from the Tourist Tram
+The route has a total length of 16 kilometres, and is run in 57 minutes.
+In 2020, the Tourist Tram operates from July 18 until November 29.
+Check the website from the Tourist Tram for all days of operation.
+The tram runs every hour between 10:15 am and 4:15 pm.

 Multi-language audio tour

 Each seat in the Tourist Tram is provided with an audio tour explaining the sights along the route.
-The audio tour is available in eight different languages.
-Dutch, English, German, Spanish, French, Italian, Russian, Chinese, Japanese and in the Hague dialect.
+The audio tour is available in ten different languages.
+Dutch, English, German, Spanish, French, Italian, Russian, Chinese, Japanese and in the The Hague dialect.

 The Hague Public Transport Museum (HOVM) provides the trams for the Hop-on Hop-off link.
-These trams, type PCC, were built in the 50's.
-The vehicles have classic, Hague livery: cream-yellow with green stripes.
-These trams also have an extremely comfortable interior, and offer passengers a magnificent view of the city.
-On special royal days (King's Day, Prinsjesdag and on Queen Maxima's birthday) the HOVM runs with a historic tram from 1905.
+These trams, type PCC, were built in the 1950's and bases on an American design.
+The vehicles have the classic, The Hague livery: cream-yellow with green stripes, and offer passengers a nice view over the city.

-There are various types of tickets for sale for the historic tram:
+There are various tickets for sale for the historic tram: